Phetchaburi province

 Phetchaburi (เพชรบุรี, /th/) or Phet Buri (/th/) is one of the western or central provinces (changwat) of Thailand.
-Neighboring provinces are (from north clockwise) Ratchaburi, Samut Songkhram, and Prachuap Khiri Khan.
-In the west it borders the Tanintharyi Division of Myanmar.
-Phetchaburi is home to Kaeng Krachan National Park.
+It lies at the north end of the Malay Peninsula, between the Gulf of Thailand and the Tanaosi range on the Myanmar border.
+Neighbouring provinces are Ratchaburi, Samut Songkhram and Prachuap Khiri Khan.
+Kaeng Krachan National Park, the largest in Thailand, covers nearly half of the province, and the shore at Pak Thale is a wintering ground for large numbers of migrant waterbirds.